SaadAhmedJamal/IEEE_DFC2023/README.md

-# Baseline for Height Prediction
+# Improved Code over Baseline for Height Prediction

 ## Overview
 You can train or test the baseline network on DFC2023 dataset.